UNITED STATES

 The adjusted Average Annual Household Income using Total Personal Income for the

-monetary benefits such as VA Loans, free medical, use of commissary, etc. add to the
+non- monetary benefits such as VA Loans, free medical, use of commissary, etc.

 Hampton Roads spends more on retail on a per capita basis because of this